GoInterject/GoInterject.github.io/wGetStarted/L-Export-QuickExportAndPDF.md

  If you are following the Training Labs, this report file can be found in the Report Library at Training Labs > Lab 7 Exporting Data > Lab 7.1 Quick Export and PDF.
 </blockquote>

-### Quick Export
+### Export Sheet or Workbook

-Quick Export removes Data Cell formulas and external links from a workbook so users without Interject can view them.
+Interject features the option to export the workbook or the current sheet.
+This export process removes Data Cell formulas and external links from a sheet or workbook so users without Interject can view them.

 Take the report **PL Trend Report with Data Cells** from the [Financial Walkthrough](/wAbout/Financial-Report.html) as an example.
 It is shown below.